Cris4400/Task-Tracker/README.md

 ## Data Storage

-Tasks are stored in a `data.jsonl` file within a `TaskCLI` subdirectory in the application's data directory:
+Tasks are stored in a `data.jsonl` file within a `task-tracker` subdirectory in the application's data directory:

-- Windows: `%APPDATA%\TaskCLI\data.jsonl`
+- Windows: `%APPDATA%\task-tracker\data.jsonl`
-- Linux: `~/.config/TaskCLI\data.jsonl`
+- Linux: `~/.config/task-tracker/data.jsonl`
-- macOS: `~/Library/Application Support/TaskCLI\data.jsonl`
+- macOS: `~/Library/Application Support/task-tracker/data.jsonl`

-The `TaskCLI` directory is created automatically on first use.
+The `task-tracker` directory is created automatically on first use.
 Each line in `data.jsonl` is a JSON object containing a task’s ID, description, status, and timestamps.
 You can inspect or edit this file manually, but use the CLI to avoid formatting errors.

 ## How It Works